Menik Kurukulasuriya

-Hyacinth Menik Kanthi Kurukulasuriya (born 22 October 1957), popularly as Menik Kurukulasuriya, is an actress in Sri Lankan cinema.
+Hyacinth Menik Kanthi Kurukulasuriya (born 22 October 1957), popularly known as Menik Kurukulasuriya, is an actress in Sri Lankan cinema.

 Personal life

 She was born as the youngest of the family.
 Her father was Kurukulasuriyage Venus Anthony Fernando.
 Kurukualsuriya studied at Good Shepherd Convent, Panadura, All Saints Balika Borella and St. Paul’s Girls School, Milagiriya.

 She has three elder sisters - Jeevarani, Shirani and Janaki, all are actresses.
 She also has one brother, Vivek, who currently lives in Australia.
 Shirani got the opportunity to act with Jeevarani in the film Ranmuthu Duwa.
 Janaki got the opportunity to play with sister in the film Sasaraka Hati.

 Jeevarani is married to Lanka Wijeratne, who is a doctor.
 They married in 1968.
 They moved to Australia after spending five years of marriage in Sri Lanka.
 The couple has three daughters - Sajeewani, Senani and Lankangani.
 Elder daughter, Sanjeewani is a nutritionist and a first-class singer.
 Younger daughters are doctors.
 Lankangani is married to entrepreneur Nalaka Edirisinghe.
 Nalaka is the son of media personality Soma Edirisinghe.
 Senani is also a singer and released her first solo track in 2016.